 Back in 2012, three friends decided to take their passion for kettlebells to the next level by forming Kettlebell Kings.
 In the short time since then, the company has taken the kettlebell world by storm.
-Not only do they offer premium-built kettlebells to their customers, but they also sponsor major kettlebell events.
+Not only do they offer premium-built powder coated kettlebells to their customers, but they also sponsor major kettlebell events.
 By supporting amateurs, professionals, and enthusiasts, their presence among the kettlebell community stretches across the globe.

-Although the kettlebells offered are usually on the more expensive side compared with lesser-known brands, business is still doing extremely well.
+Although the kettlebells offered are usually on the more expensive side compared with lesser-known brands, their business is still doing extremely well.
 One reason for this is due to their customer support.
 You’d be hard-pressed to find a legitimate negative review on the brand.
 If there is, typically a Kettlebell Kings representative will respond looking for more information on why the customer is unhappy.

 The few negative reviews found on the Kettlebell Kings website, either stems from a supposed damaged product or a stocking issue.
 Since they offer a lifetime warranty, any kettlebell damaged in transit or defective will be replaced free of charge.
-That’s made clear on the website, both in the product description and in responding feedback.
+That’s made clear on the website, both in the product description and in responding to feedback.
 From my experience, the company has also been forthcoming about supply and demand via their blog posts.
 I’m sure customer service representatives will say as much too.

 Now if you’re reading THIS review, you’re probably wondering what advantages this powder coat kettlebell has over your basic kettlebell.
 For that reason, I’ll detail the differences between it and my previous kettlebell.